jplgarcia/arenamayhem/README.md

-# Arena Mayhem
+# Arena Mayhem Frontend

 Welcome to Arena Mayhem!

-This repository contains two distinct applications: Arena Mayhem with a user interface and Arena Mayhem's backend.
-These apps were developed as a proof of concept for a hackathon, bringing you an exciting world of gladiator battles and blockchain technology.
+This app was developed as a proof of concept for a hackathon and later developed to an MVP version, bringing you an exciting world of gladiator battles and blockchain technology.

 ## Overview

-In both apps, Arena Mayhem offers an exhilarating fighting game that allows users to create their own gladiators and challenge their friends or CPUs to epic battles.
-To enter the arena, participants stake a chosen amount of tokens, which should be ERC-20 tokens like ETH, APE, or any other following the protocol.
+Arena Mayhem offers an exhilarating fighting game that allows users to create their own gladiators and challenge their friends to epic battles.
+To enter the arena, participants stake a chosen amount of tokens, which is an ERC-20 token.
+It can be changed in to source code to the ones like like ETH, APE, or any other following the protocol.

 ### How it Works